carlosempd/commit-history/README.md

 This little web app allows to see the commit history of this project.
 It is conformed by two routes: a Home page and a Commits page, both of the accessible from the navbar.

-The commits page is where the commits are displayed.
+The commits page is where the commits are displayed using a bootstrap table and if you click on the author image or username a pop up will show more information about the committer.
 There is a search input to filter the commits by message using phrases or words.

 The styles of this project was implemented with bootstrap.